Recent Commission Installations

 thoughtful integration into the worship space

-It is received art, shaped for a specific community and its vocation.
+It is sacred art, shaped for a specific community and its vocation.

 An Invitation